voxpupuli/puppet-zabbix/README.md

     - automatically assing templates to hosts
   - Please send me suggestions!

-##Release notes
-Version (Release date)

-0.0.3  (2014-04-01)

-  * Added parameter: manage_vhost for creating vhost (Default: true)
-  * Adding manage_firewall for creating firewall rules
-  *

-0.0.2  (2014-03-28)

-  * MySQL can be used as database back-end.
-  * Services started at boot.
-  * Vhost creation, need 1 parameter for zabbix-server: zabbix_url.
-  * Updated the readme.md

-0.0.1 (2014-03-18)

-  * Initial working version.
-Installing of the
-    * zabbix-server
-    * zabbix-agent
-    * zabbix-proxy
-  * Possibility to add userparameters for the zabbix-agent.

 ##Note
 Not specified as required but for working correctly, the epel repository should be available for the 'fping'|'fping6' packages.